corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/writing-custom-services.md

 This interface extends the `SingletonSerializeAsToken` interface.
 Previously it was expected that the CorDapp developer would extend the `SingletonSerializeAsToken` abstract class.
 This is no longer the case as `SingletonSerializeAsToken` has been converted to an interface.

-`CordaService` extends `ServiceLifecycleObserver` to provide a service the ability to manage its lifecycle.
+`CordaService` extends `ServiceLifecycleObserver` to provide a service with the ability to manage its lifecycle.
 It does this through the `onEvent` function which receives a `ServiceLifecycleEvent` as an argument and executes at important points in a service's lifecycle.
-This will be described in more detail in the next section.
+This is described in more detail in the next section.

 ## CordaService interface samples